Terese Nielsen: Controversy

-On June 18, 2020, during the "Weekly MTG" Twitch stream, Wizards of the Coast revealed that they had ended their relationship with Nielsen and that "the last product that will have any reprint art" by her would be released in the coming fall.
+On June 18, 2020, during the "Weekly MTG" Twitch stream, Wizards of the Coast revealed that they had ended their relationship with Nielsen and that "the last product that will have any reprint art" by her would be released in the fall of 2020.

-This action by Wizards coincided with growing fan concerns over Nielsen's views, notably regarding trans people, her liking or retweeting of alt-right activists and conspiracy theorists.
-Among other things, Nielsen gifted and signed some of her art to QAnon and conspiracy-focused YouTube channel Edge of Wonder.
+This action by Wizards coincided with some fan concerns over Nielsen's alleged views, notably regarding transgender people, her liking or retweeting alt-right activists and conspiracy theorists.
+Nielsen also gifted and signed some of her art to QAnon and conspiracy-focused YouTube channel Edge of Wonder.